 Dr. Ghadge’s journey at KSU

 Upon completion of his Ph.D. in Sociology from the University of Illinois at Urbana-Champaign (specializing in Transnational Sociology) in 2013, Dr. Ravi Ghadge joined the Southern Polytechnic State University (SPSU, now Kennesaw State University Marietta Campus) as an Assistant Professor of Sociology and International Studies in the unique Department of Social and International Studies—the only social science presence on campus.
 As the first Sociologist hired at SPSU, Dr. Ghadge’s primary responsibility involved developing the new sociology curriculum and managing a 4/4 teaching load.
-Post-consolidation in 2015, Dr. Ghadge joined the Department of Sociology and Criminal Justice in the ‘new KSU’ as an Assistant Professor of Sociology and has been serving as the Sociology Program Coordinator since Fall 2019.
+Post-consolidation in 2015, Dr. Ghadge joined the Department of Sociology and Criminal Justice in the ‘new KSU’ as an Assistant Professor of Sociology and served as the Sociology Program Coordinator during 2019-2021.

 Dr. Ghadge’s research and teaching interests